 Speaker Distance: Displays the distances (in inches or centimeters) that have been entered in the Setup Tool's configuration screen.
 The values can also be entered or edited within these fields.

-- Clicking the arrows moves the value approximately 0.2 ms.
+- Clicking the up and down arrows moves the value approximately 0.2 ms.

 - Holding the “Shift” key, while clicking the arrows, results in a step value of 0.02 ms, which is the minimum delay step value.